-Freedom (wild) camping is a term used to encompass any overnight camping (whether in a tent, campervan, car, or motorhome) that does not take place in an official campground or holiday park.
+Freedom (or wild) camping is a term used to encompass any overnight camping (whether in a tent, campervan, car, or motorhome) that does not take place in an official campground or holiday park.
 In essence, it means pulling up of the side of the road and spending the night just about anywhere.

 This confusion has partly been fueled by parties for whom freedom camping is not in their interests, such as commercial campground operators and local councils.

-To put the record straight, freedom camping IS perfectly legal in New Zealand.
+To put the record straight, freedom camping is perfectly legal in New Zealand.
 It can be a wonderful way to explore New Zealand's unique geography and landscapes.
 However, if you do wish to freedom camp then you should know your rights and responsibilities.

 New Zealand Freedom Camping Laws